The Best Chili recipe is a simple homemade beef chili that’s loaded with flavor. This recipe can feed a crowd.

 Why isn’t chili called soup or stew?
 Chili is chili and that’s just the way it goes.
 There are probably as many homemade chili recipes as there are the people who make it.
-Once you make the Best Chili Recipe, it will become your favorite chili!
+Once you make this easy stovetop Chili Recipe, it will become one of your favorite chili recipes!

 What is the difference between Chile and Chili Powder?